devtron-labs/devtron/docs/README.md

 * Relevant cloud events and their impact on applications
 * Advanced workflow policies like blackout window, branch environment relationship to secure build and deployment pipelines

-#### Gitops aware
+#### GitOps aware

-* Gitops exposed through API and UI so that you dont have to interact with git cli
+* GitOps exposed through API and UI so that you dont have to interact with git CLI
-* Gitops backed by postgres for easier analysis
+* GitOps backed by postgres for easier analysis
 * Enforce finer access control than git

 #### Operational insights